 Any person or local agency may file a written request with the Executive Officer requesting amendments to an SOI pursuant to G.C. §56428(a).
 Requests shall be made using the form provided in Attachment A and be accompanied by a cover letter and a map of the proposed amendment.
-Requests shall include an initial deposit as prescribed under the Commission's adopted fee scheduleSchedule of Fees and Deposits.
+Requests shall include an initial deposit as prescribed under the Commission's adopted Schedule of Fees and Deposits.
 The Executive Officer may require additional data and information to be included with the request.
 Requests by cities, towns, and special districts shall be made by resolution of application.

-VII.
-Review of Request for Sphere of Influence Amendment B. Review of Request
+B. Review of Request